 In the demand letter, explain to the borrower that they haven’t paid the loan back as promised, and they need to do so.
 Give them a time limit to respond to your demand.
 (Be reasonable.
 For example: 10 business days.)
 Explain what the consequences will be if they ignore the letter.
 Be firm but cool.
 This isn’t personal, it’s business.

 For example, a demand letter about a loan might say something like this:

 I am writing about a loan I made you of ______________ [amount] on ______________ [date of loan] for ______________ [purpose of loan].
 Our agreement was that you would pay this loan in full by ______________ [date of repayment].
 To date, you have not made any payments.
 It has now been ______________ [number of days] since the loan was due.
 The full amount of ______________ [amount] is now due.
 If I do not receive payment in full by ______________ [give a date], I will take legal action to recover the amount of the loan, as well as interest, filing fees, and any other costs.
 If you have any questions, please feel free to contact me at______________ [your phone number].

 You can use our demand letter template.

-You can write the demand letter yourself or ask a lawyer to write it for you.
+You can write a demand letter yourself or ask a lawyer to write it for you.
 A demand letter sent on a lawyer’s letterhead is often very effective.

 Step 3.
 Change the terms of the agreement

 If the borrower tells you they aren’t able to stick to the agreement, consider changing the terms to help them.
 At law, you aren’t required to renegotiate with the borrower.
-But, in the long run, it may be the easiest and least expensive option for solving the problem.
+But, in the long run, it may be the easiest and least expensive way to solve the problem.